The International 2018 – Eternal Battle of the Ancients

 In today’s meta, the popular arrangement along the lines is 2+1+2 with rotation of 4 positions between the middle line and off lane.
 Taking into account the situation with gaining experience as well as and with new timings of Bounty Rune, the 4th position should stay more on the line, rather than running and showing its aggression as it was before.

 Today, teams place a lot of emphasis on the characters with AoE abilities.
 We believe that the core characters, which make great impact at all stages of the game will be the most popular at The International 2018.

 We took a good look at every single participant of the upcoming The International 2018 tournament.
 According to our forecast, the Chinese team PSG.LGD will be the undisputed winner, but only Vancouver can tell how it will turn out.

 Every year this tournament brings us new sensations and unparalleled emotions.
 We are dead sure that this year’s tournament will be held at the highest level.

-Exclusively for Battle Pass owners we at DMarket have prepared an article with our predictions for The International 2018.
+Exclusively for Dota 2 Battle Pass 2018 owners we at DMarket have prepared an article with our predictions for The International 2018.